 All business aviation, regardless of manufacturer, traces its roots to Gulfstream.
 Roy Grumman, co-founder of Grumman Aircraft Engineering Corporation, proposed the development of a purpose-built business aircraft at World War II’s end.

-The Westfield, Massachusetts, Service Center covers the Northeastern United States and performs maintenance on Falcon aircraft as well as the Gulfstream fleet.
+The Westfield, Massachusetts, Service Center covers the Northeastern United States and performs maintenance on the Gulfstream fleet.

 Located between New York City and Boston, the facility features two hangars and 210,000 square feet/19,510 square meters of work space.
 Gulfstream Westfield’s 225 employees can perform maintenance on up to 22 aircraft in the hangars at a time.
 The complex is located at the Westfield-Barnes Regional Airport (KBAF) near Springfield, Massachusetts.